Nebraska Corrections Center For Women, NE

 Read full guideCommunication

-You must submit your visitation request at least seven days before the date you want.
-You can schedule up to four weeks out from the request date, and slots are assigned first-come, first-served.
+Submit your visitation request at least seven days before the date you want.
+You can schedule up to four weeks out, and slots are assigned first-come, first-served.

-VisitationHow do VisNow video chats work at Nebraska Correctional Center for Women?
+VisitationHow do VisNow video chats work at Nebraska Corrections Center for Women?

-CommunicationWhat happens if an incarcerated person is on room or unit restriction — can they use VisNow?
+CommunicationCan an incarcerated person on room or unit restriction use VisNow at NCCW?

-No. If someone is on room or unit restriction, they cannot use VisNow video chats.
-Access may also be limited temporarily for disciplinary or operational reasons.
+No. If the incarcerated person is on room or unit restriction, they are not allowed to use VisNow video chats at NCCW.

 CommunicationMore Guides